AlaskaAirlines/AuroDocsSite/src/content/pages/gettingStarted/developers/index.md

 $ npm i @alaskaairux/orion-design-tokens
 ```

-All components have a dependency on the [design tokens](/designTokens/tokens).
-Installing and integrate the design tokens in to your front-end build will give you the ability to use the colors, spacing, sizing and other aspects of the design system.
+[Design tokens](/core/design-tokens) are a set of pre-defined variables used to manage the design of products.
+Installing and integrating the design tokens in to your front-end build will give you the ability to use the colors, spacing, sizing and other aspects of the design system.

 The design tokens are the **absolute base of the system** and at bare minimum this package alone will get you started with being able to build design system compliant experiences.

+For more information, be sure to see the full [design token API info](/core/design-tokens/info)

+### Web Core Style Sheets

+WC Style Sheets (WCSS) is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro Design Language.

+See [WC Style Sheets](/webcorestylesheets) for all information related to use.
+Also see the [automated documentation site](https://alaskaairlines.github.io/WebCoreStyleSheets/) for all information related to the features and API of WC Style Sheets.

-### Auro Icons
+### Icon Library

+The Icons package contains standard set of SVG icons that can be used with any web project.

 ```
-$ npm i @alaskaairux/icons
+$ npm i @alaskaairux/orion-icons -D
 ```

-When adding icons to your UIs, Auro provides a full set of pre-designed and fully vetted [icons](/icons) for you to choose from.
+Further information can be found in the [icons](/core/auro-icons/info) section.

 ### Auro Components

 Auro Components are pre-styled, fully functional html custom elements for common UI primitives, such as buttons, hyperlinks, and inputs.
-You can also browse the list of all released [components and related Design System resources](/docs/components).
+You can also browse the list of all released [components and related Design System resources](/support/components).

+## Auro Web Component Generator

+The [Design System Web Component Generator](/getting-started/developers/generator) is a project tool intended to assist developers with an easy to configure and execute Web Component development environment for the purpose of building custom elements for the Design System.